I have been planning for a while to post a delicious recipe using my smoker or a grill

 Prep your meat, and heat up your grills because you guys are going to love these mouthwatering beef skewers.
-I made them so many times, but I never had the time to actually take pictures because as supportive as my family is about all this food blogging and photography thingy, I have a house full of hungry kids so there is no freaking way to take even 5 minutes to snap a few pics.
+I made them so many times, but I never had the time to actually take pictures.
+I

-Today, I didn’t tell anyone that I was making one of their favorite summer savory foods so it was quite a surprise when I open the outside door and called everyone to join me in the backyard.
-I set up the table, quickly finished taking pics and called them to come out for a delicious evening in the backyard.
-Don’t you just love summer evenings, fireflies, grilled food and laughter of your loved ones?
+Today, I did not tell anyone that I was making one of their favorite summer savory foods.
+It was quite a surprise when I open the outside door and called everyone to join me in the backyard.

-That, my friends, makes my heart fill with joy and happiness… I don’t know what I did in the past life, but I feel incredibly happy to have these people, my tribe, my everything in my life.
+That, my friends, makes my heart fill with joy and happiness.
+I do not know what I did in my past life, but I feel incredibly happy to have these people.
+My tribe, my everything.
 I hope you all create your own memories during summer days.

 Asian Beef Skewers